moshuilanting/fast-context-scene-graph-generation/readme.md

 <pre><code>python sgg_eval.py #evalute</code></pre>

 #### Acknowledgment:
-The annotation, images, and groudtruth are from [OpenPSG](https://github.com/Jingkang50/OpenPSG)
+The annotation, images, and groudtruth are from [OpenPSG](https://github.com/Jingkang50/OpenPSG), any environment configuration issues can also refer to it.

 The panoptic segmentation results are from [Panoptic SegFormer PVTv2-B5](https://github.com/zhiqi-li/Panoptic-SegFormer)